 Penstemon centranthifolius Is an one to two foot perennial with a 2-4' spike of one to two inch red flowers in April-July.
 Native to dry slopes in the coast ranges and Southern Sierras up to 6500'...
 Learn more.

-Penstemon incertus is showy sky blue perennial that has 2 foot of light green (with a little silver) foliage with 2 foot spikes of blue above it.
-It grows along the desert edges from north L.A. to Lo...
+Penstemon incertus is showy sky blue flowered perennial about 2 ft by 2ft with gray foliage.
+Desert Penstemon grows along the desert edges from north L.A. to Lone Pine.
+At the top of Walker Pass it m...
 Learn more.

 An annual wildflower of sizable portions that grows under creosote and other desert shrubs in the Mojave, Quercus dumosa, Q. Douglasiana and Juniperus californica and other dryland trees in the Califo...
 Learn more.